Saranyaaav/PROMPT-ENGINEERING/README.md

 Instead of just analyzing or categorizing existing data (which traditional or discriminative AI does), generative AI uses probability and pattern recognition to generate realistic new outputs.

 ## I. Core Mechanics: How Models Process & Learn
-Tokenization & Embeddings:
+### Core Mechanisms

+*   **Tokenization & Embeddings**
     Generative models do not read text or see images the way humans do.
-•	Tokenization: Raw data is broken down into smaller pieces called tokens (which can be words, parts of words, or image patches).
+    *   **Tokenization:** Raw data is broken down into smaller pieces called tokens (which can be words, parts of words, or image patches).
-•	Embeddings: Tokens are converted into high-dimensional numerical vectors.
-These vectors map semantic relationships in geometric space (e.g., placing the vector for "king" near "queen" or "royal").
+    *   **Embeddings:** Tokens are converted into high-dimensional numerical vectors.
+These vectors map semantic relationships in geometric space (e.g., placing the vector for *"king"* near *"queen"* or *"royal"*).

-Probability & Next-Item Prediction:
+*   **Probability & Next-Item Prediction**
     At its core, a generative text model calculates probability distributions over a vast vocabulary.
 Given an input prompt, it predicts the most statistically likely next token, updates its context, and repeats the process sequentially.

 ## II.
 Key Architectural Models
 The explosive growth of generative AI relies on several foundational architectures: